 Our club is a chapter of the Cactus and Succulent Society of America.
 You can find more information on the national organization by clicking here.

 How can I become a member?

 Go to our contact page, scroll halfway down, and fill out the form.
 It’s that easy!
-Please bring the $20 membership fee to the first meeting you attend or mail it to Membership, PO Box 55593, Shoreline, WA 98155.
+Please bring your membership fee to the first meeting you attend or mail it to Membership, PO Box 55593, Shoreline, WA 98155.